socialvibe/truex-roku-integrations/DOCS.md

 Upon receiving an ad schedule from your SSAI service, you should be able to detect whether or not true[X] is returned in any of the pods. true[X] ads should have `apiFramework` set to `VPAID` or `truex`.

-SSAI vendors differ in the way they convey information back about ad schedules to clients.
+SSAI or ad server vendors differ in the way they convey information back about ad schedules to clients.
 Certain vendors such as Verizon / Uplynk expose API’s which return details about the ad schedule in a JSON object.
 For other vendors, for instance Google DAI, the true[X] payload will be encapsulated as part of a companion payload on the returned VAST ad.
 The Roku RAF library also exposes various wrappers which encapsulate vendor specific logic into a simple interface.
 Please work with your true[X] point of contact if you have difficulty identifying the right approach to detecting the true[X] placeholder, which will be the trigger point for the ad experience.

 Once the player reaches a true[X] placeholder, it should pause, instantiate the `TruexAdRenderer` and immediately trigger [`init`](#init) followed by [`start`](#start) events.

-Alternatively, you can instantiate and `init` the `TruexAdRenderer` in preparation for an upcoming placeholder.
+Alternatively, you can instantiate and `init` the `TruexAdRenderer` in preparation for an upcoming placeholder, pre-loading the ad.
 This will give the `TruexAdRenderer` more time to complete its initial ad request, and will help streamline true[X] load time and minimize wait time for your users.
 Once the player reaches a placeholder, it can then call `start` to notify the renderer that it can display the unit to the user.

 ### Handling Events from TruexAdRenderer